qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/entity-selectors.md

 /ext <player>
 ```

-In order to convert this command, we could use the following `config.yml` file:
+To convert this command, we could use the following `config.yml` file:

 ```yml
 verbose-outputs: false